frankkode/big-day-photo/README.md

    - create account on cloudinary [cloudinary](https://cloudinary.com/)
    - follow the step bellow

-   1. signup to cloudinary
+   1. signup to cloudinary.

    ![alt signup](public/cloud0.png)

-   2. go to setting in up right corner --> upload
+   2. go to setting in up right corner --> upload.
    ![alt text](public/cloud1.png)

-   3. add upload preset
+   3. add upload preset.
    ![alt text](public/cloud2.png)

-   4. choose name of your choice --> set signing mode to unsigned
+   4. choose name of your choice --> set signing mode to unsigned.

    ![alt text](public/cloud3.png)

-   5. result will be like this
+   5. result will be like this.

    ![alt text](public/cloud4.png)

-   6. copy credential and pase in the env file
+   6. copy credential and pase in the env file.

    ![alt text](public/cloud5.png)

-   7. create a file `.env.local` into your root
+   7. create a file `.env.local` into your root.

    ![alt text](public/env.png)

 3. go to src--> pages --> index.js and add your cloudinary name and upload preset name like this: